vimanuelt/NiriSetup/README.md

 ## Requirements

-Before running NiriSetup, ensure the following dependencies are installed on your FreeBSD system:
+Before running NiriSetup, ensure the following dependencies are installed on your GhostBSD system:

 - **Go** (for building the application)
 - **Niri** (the Wayland compositor)